openresty/lua-nginx-module/README.markdown

 Nginx variables can be used in the `<path-to-lua-script-file>` string to provide flexibility.
 This however carries some risks and is not ordinarily recommended.

-When the Lua code cache is on (default state), the user code is loaded once at the first request and cached and the Nginx config must be reloaded each time you modify the Lua source file.
-You can temporarily disable the Lua code cache during development by switching [lua_code_cache](http://wiki.nginx.org/HttpLuaModule#lua_code_cache) `off` in your `nginx.conf` to avoid reloading Nginx.
+When the Lua code cache is on (default state), the user code is loaded once at the first request and cached and the Nginx config must be reloaded each time the Lua source file is modified.
+The Lua code cache can be temporarily disabled during development by switching [lua_code_cache](http://wiki.nginx.org/HttpLuaModule#lua_code_cache) `off` in `nginx.conf` to avoid reloading Nginx.

 access_by_lua
 -------------